Shaan Shahid: Actor

-Directorial debut
+Director

 Keen on making a difference to filmmaking in Pakistan, Shaan launched himself as a director.
 He directed his ambitious project Guns and Roses - Ik Junoon, which was released in 1999.
 The film was produced by the art entrepreneur Tanvir Fatima Rehman.
 He co-starred with Faisal Rehman, Meera and Resham.
 The music was scored by M. Arshad, the cinematography was done by Azhar Burki, and it was written by Pervaiz Kaleem.
 In 2000 he directed Mujhe Chand Chahiye starring himself, Noor, Reema Khan, Moammar Rana, Javed Sheikh and Atiqa Odho.
 He then directed Moosa Khan (2001), which starred him, Saima, Abid Ali, Jan Rambo and Noor.
 The film received genuinely positive reviews from critics.

 He signed a three-film deal with actress Juggan Kazim in 2008.
 One film, titled Chup was under pre-production for several years until it was scrapped; the others are still in pre-production.
 He is working with screenwriter Mashal Peerzada and Pakistani television director and screenwriter Sarmad Sultan Khoosat for his film projects.
 In 2009, Shaan appeared on ARY Digital's show Happenings which showed him directing a film scene with actress Resham in a Haveli house.
 In the interview he confirmed he has been making a film, however, not much is known about it.
 In 2012, he announced that he is set to direct one film that stayed under production for several years, Mission Allahu Akbar opposite Juggan Kazim in Thailand.
 In 2013, Shaan said his films were on hold as he is involved in his other ambitious acting projects.

-Television
+Television host

 Shaan joined Geo Television Network and hosted a morning show named Geo Shaan Say on Geo News.
 But he soon left the show to focus on the development of Lashari's Waar.